bmslpsu/Benifly/README.md

  ## Examples
  #### Input Frame:
- A frame from a video of a rigidly tethered fruit fly (*Drosophila melanogaster*) in a visual motor task.
+ A frame from a video of a rigidly tethered fruit fly (*Drosophila melanogaster*) in a visuomotor task.

  ![Input](image/Benifly.png)